 The total area of forest land in Ohio has seemingly stabilized over the last three decades.
 However, they are going through various changes that affect their characteristics and the benefits they provide, now and into the future.
 Eighty-five percent of Ohio’s forests are privately owned.
 An increase in forest landowners and decrease in parcel size is leading to greater forest fragmentation, which can directly impact management and forest benefits like timber production, wildlife habitat, and recreation.

 The spread of invasive species further impacts these benefits.
-The latest statewide forest inventory data also show shifts in species composition and forest structure, with a relative decrease in oak and hickory and a strong overall trend of maturing forests.
-Considering these changes and threats, statewide strategies were developed with an overarching goal of sustaining Ohio’s forests and the many benefits they provide indefinitely into the future.
+The latest statewide forest inventory data also show shifts in species composition and forest structure, with a relative decrease in oak and a strong overall trend of maturing forests.
+Considering these changes and threats, statewide strategies were developed with an overarching goal of sustaining Ohio’s forests and the many benefits they provide into the future.

 Best Management Practices